Quantum Analytic Descent: Introduction

-Although much studied, gradient descent has its limitations and costs.
-One such difficulty relates to the fact that certain tasks, such as determining the energy of chemical systems, must be performed to a very high accuracy to be useful (e.g. chemical accuracy, equivalent to 3 or 4 decimal places~\cite{ourReview}).
-This corresponds to finding the minimum of the energy landscape very perfectly, which is problematic since the gradients vanish and thus estimating them can become increasingly expensive due to shot noise \cite{arrasmith2020operator,van2020measurement,romero2018strategies}.
+Although gradient descent and its more advanced variants, such as natural gradient \cite{quantumnatgrad, koczor2019quantum,samimagtime} are a popular choice, they have their limitations and costs.
+Determining the energy in quantum chemistry or in recompilation problems must be performed to a very high accuracy to be useful (e.g. chemical accuracy, equivalent to 3 or 4 decimal places~\cite{ourReview}) while finding the minimum of the energy landscape very precisely is generally expensive due to shot noise \cite{arrasmith2020operator,van2021measurement,romero2018strategies}.

-In the present paper we study an alternative method, of particular relevance in the latter stages of a QVA when we begin to approach the minimum of the cost function.
-Using an ansatz circuit within which gates correspond to Pauli strings (a universal construction), we observe that the cost function, i.e. the expected energy of the output state with respect to the problem Hamiltonian, will necessarily have certain simple properties it the local region around any reference point.
-Exploiting this knowledge, we sample from the ansatz circuit to fit an analytic function to the near-minimum region.
+In the present work we study an alternative method of particular relevance in the latter stages of a QVA when we begin to approach the minimum of the cost function: Using an ansatz circuit within which gates correspond to Pauli strings (a universal construction), we observe that the cost function i.e. the expected energy of the output state with respect to the problem Hamiltonian, will necessarily have certain simple properties in the local region around any reference point.
+Exploiting this knowledge, we sample from the ansatz circuit to determine an analytic function to the near-minimum region.
 Given this function, we can descend towards the minimum classically and then take a `large jump' (as compared to the small incremental steps taken in generic gradient descent) direct to that point.
 If necessary we then repeat the procedure of refining the analytic function and jumping again, until we reach a point satisfactorily close to the true minimum.
-In numerical simulations of this approach, we find that a single jump can be equivalent of thousands of steps of generic gradient descent.
+We derive an optimal measurement strategy whereby we occasionally collect further samples during a descent to reduce shot noise in our classical approximations.
+In numerical simulations of this approach we find that a single jump can be equivalent of thousands of steps of generic gradient descent.